Pablo-Ortiz-Lopez/patinajeardiente.com/content/post/wally/index.en.md

 ## Live Streaming and Giveaway

-- The giveaway will be livestreamed on Twitch on the account `patinajeardiente`.
+- The giveaway will be livestreamed on Twitch on the account `patinajeardiente` and it will take place on Saturday, September 16th at 8:00 PM.
 - The giveaway consists of a virtual marble racing tournament with elimination rounds, culminating in a single winner!

 ## Winner Selection